Perun108/Kaggle_Covid-19_X-rays_prediction/README.md

 The model has been deployed to heroku at https://covid-19-xray-detection.herokuapp.com/

-## Some examples of the predictions:
+## Some examples of the predictions

 ### Negative example